 All relationships take work, and being in a relationship with a person with bipolar disorder is no different.
 A healthy partnership requires empathy, communication, and self-awareness.

-There are many ways to build a strong relationship with a partner who has bipolar, including by:
+There are many ways to build a strong relationship with a partner who has bipolar disorder, including by:

 Learning about the condition